Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

     Click this button to display the filter bar and customize the active filters.
 The x indicates the number of filters that are currently active.

 The list displays all processes.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-Click a process in the list to display the *Process ID* view with a process graph and detailed information about the selected process.
+Click a process in the list to display the *Process ID* view with a process diagram and detailed information about the selected process.

   - [x]
   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all processes in the list are selected.